 Cloud phone systems are hosted across multiple data centres, so there is built-in network redundancy should any link in the chain go down.
 This is a much more reliable system than local on-premise systems, where storms or technical glitches sometimes lead to outages or service issues.

-SHOULD YOUR BUSINESS GET A CLOUD TELEPHONE SOLUTION?
+SHOULD YOUR BUSINESS GET A CLOUD PHONE SYSTEM?

 Affordable and flexible, with unlimited opportunities to scale, cloud telephony is levelling up the telecoms playing field for businesses large and small.
 No longer the preserve of large corporations and multinationals, sophisticated phone systems are widely available to all companies – regardless of size.

-The growing willingness to adopt internet-based business services, including cloud telephony, makes it much easier than ever before for businesses to update their telecoms.
+The growing willingness to adopt internet-based business services, including cloud communications, makes it much easier than ever before for businesses to update their telephone systems.